Data protection and disclaimer

 Collecting data helps us to continue developing and improving our digital presence and to optimize our range of services.
 We use the data collected by automatic logging for the following purposes:

-• To enable you to use our digital presence (by establishing a connection).
+• To enable your use of the digital presence (establishing a connection).

-• For internal management of the website, e.g. technical administration and maintenance of system security.
+• For internal management of the website, for example technical administration and maintenance of system security.

-• To optimize user-friendliness, we collect statistics regarding user behaviour on our digital presences.
+• To optimize user friendliness, we collect statistics on user behaviour on our digital presences.
 This data is analysed (see also section 7).

 • To tailor our websites to specific target groups (with targeted content or information on the website that may be of interest to you).